n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger.md

 [Telegram](https://telegram.org/) is a cloud-based instant messaging and voice over IP service.
 Users can send messages and exchange photos, videos, stickers, audio, and files of any type.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/telegram/).
+///

 ## Updates